GamingSamurai/LGSM-Web/README.md

-# git forked - by zero for Gaming Samurai
+#LGSM-Web git forked - by zero for Gaming Samurai
-from LGSM Web Interface by JimTR https://github.com/JimTR/LGSM-Web
+from the LGSM Web Interface by JimTR https://github.com/JimTR/LGSM-Web

 ## Intent